ratoru/qmk_keymap/README.md

 # Custom QMK Keymaps

 These are my keymaps for the [Kyria rev3](https://github.com/splitkb/kyria) and the [Aurora Sweep](https://splitkb.com/collections/keyboard-kits/products/aurora-sweep).
+Learn more about how and why I created them by reading [my guide](https://ratoru.com/blog/choose-the-right-base-layout).

 It was heavily inspired by [Pascal Getreuer's keymap](https://github.com/getreuer/qmk-keymap).
 It uses a `Colemak-DH` base layer with an option to switch to `Qwerty`.
 I spent a lot of time trying to design a very efficient symbol layer for programming.
 To do so, I referred heavily to character and bigram frequencies in programming langues.